codacy/codacy-analysis-cli/README.md

 ## GitHub Action

 The analysis CLI is available to be executed as a GitHub Action.
-The following is an example of a workflow using the CLI as an action, to analyse each commit and pull request, with your Codacy configuration.
+The following is an example of a workflow using the CLI as an action, to analyse each commit and pull request.

 ```yaml
 name: codacy-analysis-cli